Sung-Huan/ANNOgesic/docs/source/test_case.rst

 Prediction of sRNA and sORF
 ---------------------------

-Based on trascripts, genome annotation and coverage information, sRNAs can be detected.
+Based on transcripts, genome annotation and coverage information, sRNAs can be detected.
 Moreover, we have TSSs and processing sites which can be used for detecting UTR-derived sRNAs as well.
 Now, we can get sRNAs by running subcommand ``srna``.
-Normally, we recommand that the user inputs fragmented libraries as well.
+Normally, we recommend that the user inputs fragmented libraries as well.
 Here, we only use TEX +/- for testing.

 For running ``srna``, we can apply several filters to improve the detection.
 These filters are ``tss``, ``sec_str``, ``blast_nr``, ``blast_srna``, ``promoter``, ``term``, ``sorf``.
-Normally, ``tss``, ``sec_str``, ``blast_nr``, ``blast_srna`` are recommaned to used.
+Normally, ``tss``, ``sec_str``, ``blast_nr``, ``blast_srna`` are recommended to used.

 Please be aware, filters are strict.
-For example, if your filters are included ``term``, only the sRNAs whic are associated with terminators will be included in best list.
+For example, if your filters are included ``term``, only the sRNAs which are associated with terminators will be included in best list.
 If you want to include terminator information but not use terminator as a filter, you can remove ``term`` in filters and still assign the path of terminator gff file.
 The results will include the sRNAs which are not associated with terminators and also store terminator information.